 The dancers were amazing.
 They put a lot of energy into it, and the costumes were truly astonishing.
 It was really something I never would have expected.

-Once the dance got over, we moved on towards the pier across a pedestrian bridge.
-Just across the bridge lies the Kobe Harborland.
-It features an array of department stores and specialty shops.
+Once the dance got over, we moved on towards the pier across a pedestrian bridge and onto the Kobe Harborland.
+The crowd was huge filling every inch of the array of department stores.
 This shopping area was built on the site of the former freight yard, Minatogawa Kamotsu Station of the Japanese National Railways.
 The yard was removed in 1982 and the shopping district opened in October 1992 as a cultural hub.

-The shopping area was even more crowded.
-The evening was set up for many events to come.
+The cafe area was even more crowded.
+The evening was set up for the many events planned for the evening.
 People had taken up seats along a promenade for further events in the evening.
 A cruise ship was parked nearby.
 Across the bay I could see the Kobe Tower and Maritime Museum along with the tall buildings.
 This cityscape from this side of the harbor is very popular among photographers, and the reason why I was here too.

-We hurridly crossed by the shopping area and reached the giant Ferris wheel.
+We hurriedly crossed by the shopping area and reached the giant Ferris wheel.
+Honestly I was glad to come out of the heavy crowd into some kind of peaceful sanity.
 Some guys were fishing along the pier.
 The Kobe harbor looked amazing from here.
 I set up my tripod and took some shots of the Kobe skyline.
 Kobe also has one of the most beautiful skylines at night

 Kobe skyline at Evening